University Tips & Advice.

 Open Days & Campus Tours.

 Whether you are moving to a new city or staying locally my advice is to attend an open day or to arrange a personal tour of the campus and a talk about the course.
 Regardless of whether you have already applied and accepted a place on the course make sure you have a tour of the campus and you spend some time in the city.
 This is very important because you will be spending the next 3+ years in that city and you don’t want to pick somewhere that is not right for you or your future.

 When it comes to career prospects don’t fall for the lies that the course will spin you about employ-ability.
 There is no guarantee that every single person on the course will leave with a job, for the simple reason that everyone is different and some people may not leave with a degree.
 When your course says everyone will leave with a job ask if they mean jobs within the industry or jobs outside of what you are studying.

-When it comes to selecting or making your choice about your course, do not do it based upon the employ-ability rate.
+When it comes to selecting or making your choice about your course, do not do it based upon the employ-ability rate, because if it’s God’s plan for your life he will lead you to the right job for you.

 Picking your accommodation.